 The holidays can be particularly stressful time of year!
-Create a safety plan around holiday parties / family events – sobriety strategies can include:
+Create a safety plan around holiday parties / family events.

-- Limit your time in stressful situations or around difficult people; have an exit strategy (come late; leave early).
+- Limiting your time in stressful situations or around difficult people.
+Have an exit strategy (come late, leave early).

 - Talk to your support system (e.g. sponsor) before and after the event.